-- 1. Based on 3 season year.
+- 1. Based on full school year.

 - 2. These supplements are designed for utilization in conjunction with a primary teaching job.

 - 3. Supplements cannot be split.

-Supplements in this area are for school programs or activities that involve or could appeal to a significant part of the student body as a whole, as differentiated from club sponsorship.
+Supplements in this area are for school programs or activities for the full school year that involve or could appeal to a significant part of the student body as a whole, as differentiated from club sponsorship.
 These include activities such as safety patrol sponsor.

 Clubs fall into two main groups: service clubs and interest clubs.
 Due to their nature, they usually appeal to students with specific interests.
-For example, these activities include clubs such as (but not limited to): Art, Computer, and Photography.
+For example, these activities include clubs such as (but not limited to): Art, Computer, and Photog-raphy.

 Service clubs must have a minimum of 20 participants based on average attendance.
-Interest clubs must have a minimum of 10 participants based on average attendance.
+Interest clubs must have a mini- mum of 10 participants based on average attendance.
 Exceptions to the minimum require special approval.